davidpthomas/sherlock/best_practice.md

 ## Recommend Python Best Practices
 This document outlines a series of recommended best practices for Python development.
 These guidelines aim to improve code quality, maintainability, and readability.

+### Documentation

+All source code documentation must be in reST format.

 ###  Imports

 Use  `import`  statements for packages and modules only, not for individual types, classes, or functions.